On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Driver Dispatching and Routing Model for On-Time Delivery

-At decision point $t_n$, the operator has perfect information about which drivers are available for dispatch so they can pick up the orders at $t_n$.
-This is often the case for today's delivery practice because drivers' smart phones are sending their real-time location information to the operator.
-The driver incurs a constant service time $s$ after arriving at the customer location to fulfill the delivery (heterogeneous service times can be incorporated if necessary).
-Following the common on-demand delivery practice, the placed orders can not be rejected or delayed to the next day.
+At decision epoch $t_n$, the operator has perfect information about which drivers are available for dispatch so they can pick up the orders at $t_n$.
+This is often the case for today's delivery system because drivers' smart phones are sending their real-time location information to the operator.
+We denote the driver status vector by $\BFzeta^n=(\zeta^n_1, \dots, \zeta^n_N)$.
+Specifically, $\zeta^n_{n'}\in \mathbb{N}$ is the number of en route drivers in period $n'$ due to the dispatching decisions made prior to period $n$.
+Note that only the $\zeta_{n'}^n$'s with $n'\geq n$ are meaningful, and we maintain the whole $\BFzeta^n$ for ease of reference.
+Summing the above information up, the state of the system at epoch $t_n$ is represented by $(\mathcal I^n, \BFq^n,\BFzeta^n)$.

-The decision at the beginning of period $n$ is two-fold: 1) We need to decide how many drivers to be dispatched for the realized orders.
-We denote the number of dispatched drivers in period $n$ by $K^n$; 2) In the meanwhile, we also decide the assignment of realized orders to the $K^n$ drivers and their routes.
-Essentially, the second decision creates bundles of orders and the corresponding routes, and matches them with drivers.
-Based on the discussion in Section \ref{sec:review}, we do not allow preemptive returns of drivers, i.e., the dispatched drivers can only return to the depot after they finish all the assigned tasks.
+The decision at the beginning of period $n$ is twofold: (1) we need to decide how many drivers to dispatch for the realized orders, which is denoted by variable $K^n$; (2) in the meanwhile, we also make the assignment of realized orders to the $K^n$ drivers and plan their routes.
+The dispatching decision echoes the scheduling decision, while the routing decision provides detailed execution plans.
+The dispatched drivers will return to the depot and become available again after finishing the assigned tasks.
+Following the company's practice, we assume all the orders in $\mathcal{I}^n$ are assigned to available drivers at $t_n$, i.e., orders placed between $[t_{n-1}, t_n)$ will not be assigned later than $t_n$.
+Such practice is preferable to reduce the wait time of orders at the store.
+Although allowing flexible order postponement can be beneficial, the additional gain may not be significant when the driver shift schedule and dispatching decisions are well optimized, as we numerically demonstrate in Section \ref{subsec:postpone}.